texfaq/texfaq.github.io/FAQ-complist.md

 [`paralist`](http://ctan.org/pkg/paralist)'s `inparaenum`; you define a notional grid on which list entries are to appear, and list items will always appear at positions on that grid.
-The effect is somewhat like that of the 'tab' keys on traditional typewriters; the package was designed for example sheets, or lists of answers in the appendices of a book.
+The effect is somewhat like that of the ''tab'' keys on traditional typewriters; the package was designed for example sheets, or lists of answers in the appendices of a book.

 The [`expdlist`](http://ctan.org/pkg/expdlist), [`mdwlist`](http://ctan.org/pkg/mdwlist) and [`paralist`](http://ctan.org/pkg/paralist)